-For foundations set over undisturbed native soil and where excavation below the underside of the footings is performed in order to reach a suitable founding stratum, consideration should also be given to support the footings on structural fill.
+For foundations set over undisturbed native soil and where excavation below the underside of the footings is performed in order to reach a suitable founding stratum, consideration should also be given to support the footings on structural fill, consisting of OPSS 1010 Granular B Type II.
 The structural fill should be placed over undisturbed native soils in layers not exceeding 300 mm and compacted to 98% of its Standard Proctor Maximum Dry Density (SPMDD) within $\pm 2\%$ of its optimum moisture content.
 In order to allow the spread of load beneath the footings and to prevent undermining during construction, the structural fill should extend minimum 0.6 m beyond the outside edges of the footings and then outward and downward at 1 horizontal to 1 vertical profile (or flatter) over a distance equal to the depth of the structural fill below the footing.
 Furthermore, the structural fill must be tested to ensure that the specified compaction level is achieved.